blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Quickened Immune System.
 (Level 9 Required)
 Your body heat increases significantly as your immune system speeds up and your body's natural regenerative ability is enhanced.
-When taking a rest you regain all your hitpoints without expending any hit dice, provided you have consumed 300 or more pounds of food in the past 12 hours.
-In battle you may expend and roll a hit dice to force a quickened regeneration process, healing you for 5 plus the ammount rolled.
-You also become immune to the diseased status effect and suffer exhaustion to cold at one third the rate.
+When taking a rest you regain all your hitpoints without expending any stamina dice, provided you have consumed  300 or more pounds of food in the past 12 hours.
+In battle you may expend and  roll a stamina dice to force a quickened regeneration process, healing you for 5 plus the ammount rolled.
+You also become immune to the diseased status effect and lose stamina dice to cold at one third the rate.